gridsome/gridsome.org/docs/schema-api.md

 - resolvers `object` *Required.*

 Resolvers are methods that are executed on each field in the query.
-The default resolvers for types like `String` or `Int` simply returns the value without any modifications.
+The default resolvers for types like `String` or `Int` simply return the value without any modifications.
 Resolvers for fields that are referencing another node are interacting with the internal store to return data from the requested node.

 Use the `addSchemaResolvers()` action to add new fields or override existing fields.
-The resolver method will recieve four arguments that can be used:
+The resolver method will receive four arguments that can be used:

 ```js
 addSchemaResolvers({